Guide for English Language Assistants in France

 - United Kingdom : 1,200

 - Australia : 65

 - India : 50

 Citizens of South Africa, Trinidad & Tobago, and Barbados are also eligible, but I could not find any pages on the assistantship program on the embassy websites.
 The official CIEP site has applications for these countries, but the deadline dates are not specified.

-There are also official teaching assistant programs for Americans to teach English in Spain, Austria, Finland as well as through the Fulbright Program, and several programs for UK residents to teach English in 20 countries through the British Council.
+There are also official teaching assistant programs for Americans to teach English in Spain and Austria as well as through the Fulbright Program.
+There are several programs for UK residents to teach English in various countries through the British Council.